This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 A dish of red chimichurri with a spoon in it

-We love go-to sauces that can be whipped up in minutes and used for just about anything that needs a flavor boost of moisture and flavor contrast.
-Red chimichurri is a spicy take on my classic green chimichurri sauce and it is perfect served with Sous Vide Rib Eye Steak or on top of Traeger Smoked Sea Bass.
+Simple sauces that come together in minutes are always worth having on hand.
+This red chimichurri is a spicier variation of my classic green chimichurri sauce and it is perfect served with Sous Vide Rib Eye Steak or on top of Traeger Smoked Sea Bass.

 overhead view of a dish of red chimichurri